wgxcodersdc/organization/leadership-resources/Education/Front-End/topic-schedule.md

 Do a basic rundown of a popular framework once the MEAN stack stuff is done.
 We’ll focus only on the most popular frameworks and those that show interest among members.

 ## Javascript Toolbelt - Testing and Setup Series:
-How to use tools like Yeoman, Create.js and Bower to setup your projects and other tools like Grunt, Gulp, Jasmine, JSLint and other tools to test large multi-component projects.
+How to use tools like Yeoman, Create.js and Bower to setup your projects and other tools like Grunt, Gulp, Jasmine, and JSLint to test large multi-component projects.

 # Proposed FEHN Schedule and Dates for the next two and a half months:
 **November 16th** - Regular Hacknight